 At Heart & Soul Story we are passionate about the role of deeply listening to people’s stories and being a conduit to helping the heart and soul of their stories come alive.

 Having spoken to hundreds of people across a wide variety of subjects, our passion lies in social sector research, stemming from a desire to help address large scale social change one small step at a time.
-This desire has led Founder, Samantha Heron, to complete a Post Grad degree in Social Impact through UNSW in 2013 and complete research and strategy work for clients including;
+This desire has led Founder, Samantha Heron, to complete a Post Graduate degree in Social Impact through UNSW and complete research and brand strategy work for clients including;

 - Diabetes NSW – provide programs, services and information to help everyone affected by diabetes to live their best lives.

 - Media Access Australia – Australia’s only independent not-for-profit organisation devoted to increasing access to media for people with disability)

 - Life Circle – A Social Enterprise ( Now rebranded as Violet) aiming to effect social change around attitudes to dying ( Projects have included work with Opal Aged Care and Bupa)

 Human-centered design, also called design thinking, is a process of design that incorporates feedback and iteration to create a product or system that is tuned to the needs of the community it serves.
 It is a collaborative process that begins by opening the pathways of communication between the users and designers. immersion in a community, listening to the problems and challenges of that unique community, and opening your mind to creative possibilities.
 The most important part of the inspiration phase is the listening process.
 Human-centered design is first and foremost grounded in knowledge about its users, and much of the research and strategy work of Heart & Soul Story has been guided by this important process, pioneered by design firm IDEO.